Louisa the vet on... What to know about heatstroke in pets

 We should all know by now, to never leave dogs in hot cars.
 And although being kept in a hot car can cause heat stroke, it is important to note it's not the only cause of heat stroke in pets.

-We do not see heatstroke commonly in cats, most likely due to the fact we rarely travel with them or exercise them.
+We don't see heatstroke in cats as often, most likely due to the fact we rarely travel with them or exercise them.
 However, they can still suffer from heat stroke if they overheat.

 Being kept in a hot, stuffy room